Curriculum Overview

 GCSE Options

-In Year 9, students select their Key Stage 4 courses through the Year 9 Options Process.
+Students are supported in selecting their Key Stage 4 courses (which start in Year 10) via a detailed Options Process.
 All students study History or Geography (they can ultimately study both).

 Students follow one of three pathways for GCSE in order to make their subject choices: